iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         1. Prometheus enables metric queries using HTTP GET requests. `GET` is the default value for the `method` field of an Iter8 metric.
 This field is optional; it is omitted in the  definition of `request-count`, and defaulted to `GET`.
         2. Iter8 will query Prometheus during each iteration of the experiment.
 In each iteration, Iter8 will use `n` HTTP queries to fetch metric values for each version, where `n` is the number of versions in the experiment[^2].
         3. The HTTP query used by Iter8 contains a single query parameter named `query` as [required by Prometheus](https://prometheus.io/docs/prometheus/latest/querying/api/).
 The value of this parameter is derived by [substituting the placeholders](#placeholder-substitution) in the value string.
+        4. The `jqExpression` enables Iter8 to extract the metric value from the JSON response returned by Prometheus.
-        4. The `urlTemplate` field provides the URL of the prometheus service.
+        5. The `urlTemplate` field provides the URL of the prometheus service.

 === "New Relic"
     New Relic uses API Keys to authenticate requests as documented [here](https://docs.newrelic.com/docs/apis/rest-api-v2/get-started/introduction-new-relic-rest-api-v2/).
 The API key may be directly embedded within the Iter8 metric, or supplied as part of a Kubernetes secret.